ClaudiaAda/SUES-Digit-Organised/README.md

 (Also, to learn more about Python, we have found that there are quite good tutorials in Linkedin Learning.)

 Once "Visual Studio Code" is installed, let's use its terminal to install libraries.
-Copy and paste these instructions:
+Copy and paste these instructions in the Visual Studio Code terminal:

 ```
 pip install dash